Carvalho286/Carvalho286/README.md

 ### Want to work together?

-If you're interested in working together on a project or just want to chat, feel free to hit me up at [carvalhomiguel286@gmail.com](mailto:carvalhomiguel286@gmail.com) or via [Discord](https://discord.com/users/280990969460031488)!
+If you're interested in working together on a project or just want to chat, feel free to hit me up via [email](mailto:carvalhomiguel286@gmail.com) or via [Discord](https://discord.com/users/280990969460031488)!

 </div>